-If a student must quarantine for an extended period due to covid restrictions, we will offer virtual learning opportunities.
+If a student must quarantine for an extended period (more than five days) due to health restrictions, we will offer virtual learning opportunities.
 However, for students who are absent due to childhood illnesses (allergies, pink eye, flu, etc.), our teachers will use our traditional "make up work" system of leaving work for parent pick-up in the school office and/or work with children to make up work upon return to school.
 The school will not offer virtual opportunities to children whose families choose to pull students from school to work remotely.
 We believe in-person learning is the best way to serve our children, and we encourage parents to plan for vacation times and/or remote working locations around our school calendar.